erichthen/snake-ai-web/README.md

 **5.Arrow keys to move, don't run into yourself or the wall, eat the food, have fun.**

-TODO: make sure game over is visiblen if background is red
+TODO: make sure game over is visible if background is red